Table of Contents

 Policy Mood, 1952-2016

-Policy Mood is basically an index of aggregate public support for having the government do things.
+Policy Mood is basically an index of aggregate public support for having the government do things (see Public Opinion In America: Moods, Cycles, And Swings).
 It is a statistical construct made out of a large number of survey items.
 Aggregate policy mood tends to be cyclical, acting as a thermostat relative to the policy being supplied at the time (Wlezien 1995).
 The public moved somewhat to the right through the Obama years, because he was supplying leftish policies.
 This is a standard finding and recent years represent normal fluctuations around the historical average.

 Macroideology is defined as the relative amount of self-identified liberals among self-identified liberals and conservatives.